 Meta Quest vs. Microsoft HoloLens

 We can find more advanced applications of augmented reality in Meta’s Quest and Microsoft’s HoloLens.
 Both of these companies produce high-end headsets with augmented reality technologies.
 Similar to Google Glass, these devices have business applications which make them enticing to larger corporations.
 Meta’s Quest headset supports many standard business functions such as meeting collaboration and multi-monitor displays.
-The HoloLens has been tested for military applications, however it hasn’t yet seen success.
+The HoloLens has been tested for medical training as well as military applications (though with delayed results for the latter).

 Augmented Reality vs. Virtual Reality